vikasrs4u/Task-Manager/README.md

 # Task Manager
 Task Manager App is a basic iOS task manager app for iPhone with a beautiful user interface.
-Using this iOS app one can Add or Manage daily, weekly and montly task.
+Using this iOS app one can Add or Manage daily, weekly and monthly task.

 ### App Demo